hdrummon/HugoHdrummon/content/post/FinalReflection.md

 Most meetups would be organized on Facebook Messenger and presentation slides would often be done on either Canva or Google Slides.
 It was a great opportunity to discuss issues we faced with our boxes as well.
 We would often troubleshoot our issues together but unless its directly relating to the box, then we would give hints to encourage thinking rather than hand out the answer.
 In terms of presentations I feel like I’ve improved greatly in my presentation skills throughout the course of the studio as evident in the feedback I’ve received for my deliverable presentations.
 This feedback was extremely well received since it was the confidence boost needed for myself to further improve myself in both my verbal and non-verbal communication in presentations.
-It really helped also refining my how I present the content in a prestation in such a short amount of time.
+It really helped me with refining how I present the content in a prestation with such a short amount of time.
 This really helped me improve overall, not just performing under time pressure but also being clear cut regarding the content and needing to work in teams.
-I need to present quick and straight to the point as its mimics the future styling of presentations needed to convey a lot of information in short time in the industry.
+I need to present quick and straight to the point as it mimics the future styling of presentations needed to convey a lot of information in a short time in the industry.
-Having collaboration involved throughout the studio really helped me develop the necessary interpersonal skills and further improve my communication skills especially when presenting as this is always a constant challenger to me, but I feel this studio has really improved my overall experiences towards communicating with others and stakeholders.
+Having collaboration involved throughout the studio really helped me develop the necessary interpersonal skills and further improve my communication skills especially when presenting as this is always a constant challenger for me, but I feel this studio has really improved my overall experiences towards communicating with others and stakeholders.

 ## SLO5 Conduct critical self, peer, and group review and performance evaluation
-The understanding of my own emotions has not only help better understand how to deal with them, but also has allowed me to have greater emotional intelligence to others as well in this studio.
+The understanding of my own emotions has not only helped me understand how to deal with them better, but also has allowed me to have greater emotional intelligence to others in this studio.
 Throughout this studio, I was able to better conduct my own self review through each reflection I did.
 This way I was able to not only document how I felt during the studio but also the progress I’ve made up until now.
 I would often find myself struggling to describe how I felt after certain events during the studio.
 It was often hard to document not only what I learned, but how I felt about it at the time.
-But as the studio progressed, I found it a lot more relaxed to document my emotions as I progress using a daily reflection process rather than an overall weekly reflection process.
+But as the studio progressed, I found it to be alot more relaxing to document my emotions as I progress using a daily reflection process rather than an overall weekly reflection process.
 This way I was better able to document my own emotions while they were fresh and recently experienced compared to a weekly reflection that I would often struggle to remember how I felt.
 <br>
 <br>
 Another way I was better able to review my performance was from the one-on-one feedback sessions that were available after most classes.
-This was an amazing opportunity understand if I was performing as expected and what I did correctly.
+This was an amazing opportunity to understand if I was performing as expected and what I did correctly.
-But it was also a great opportunity to highlight the negative feedback of what areas I need to improve or change in order to meet the required deliverable.
-This was extremely valued for me as it helps motivate myself to do better to prevent such issues.
+It was also a great opportunity to highlight the negative feedback of what areas I need to improve or change in order to meet the required deliverable.
+This was of extreme value to me as it helps motivate myself to do better to prevent such issues.
-Moreover, was the individual feedback Provided my Jason through teams, which helped me correct any current issues impeding my work or my current progress.
+Moreover, was the individual feedback provided my Jason through teams, which helped me correct any current issues impeding my work or my current progress.
 Some of the feedback provided are as such:
 <figure>

 <img src="/img/feedback.png" >
 <figcaption>
 *Feedback for Week 3 and 4*